DrTimothyAldenDavis/SuiteSparse/CHOLMOD/SuiteSparse_metis/README.txt

 (7) All original files from metis-5.1.0 that have been modified here have been
     placed in ./include/original, ./libmetis/original, or ./GKlib/original

-Tim Davis, Oct 31, 2022, Texas A&M University Any changes made by Tim Davis are released to the original copyright holder, under the original Apache-2.0 license of METIS.
+Tim Davis, Dec 1, 2022, Texas A&M University Any changes made by Tim Davis are released to the original copyright holder, under the original Apache-2.0 license of METIS.